Dimers and analytic torsion I: Monomers and the Fisher-Stephenson conjecture

 in some asymptotic regime, for instance as the pairwise distance between insertions goes to infinity (alternatively as the lattice mesh goes to zero).
 For the planar free field, the magnetic correlator is explicitly

-and here $g=\pi^{-1}$, in agreement with eg Corollary \ref{Cor:FFplane}.
-This yields the natural extension of the Fisher-Stephenson conjecture:
+(see \eqref{eq:GFFmagncorr}) and here $g_0=\frac 12$, in agreement with eg Corollary \ref{Cor:FFplane} (this is the coupling constant for the limit of $2\pi h$; recall that magnetic charges are measured as multiples of $2\pi$).
+This yields the natural extension of the Fisher-Stephenson conjecture (see \cite{Ciucu_PNAS}):

 where $\eps_i=1$ (resp. -1) if $z_i$ is black (resp. white) and $\sum_i\eps_i=0$.
-This is supported in particular by Ciucu's work (see \cite{Ciucu_TAMS} and references therein).
+This is supported in particular by Ciucu's work (see \cite{Ciucu_PNAS,Ciucu_TAMS} and references therein).
+In the case of the square lattice, in view of the correspondence with the 6-vertex model (see e.g. Section 5 in \cite{Dub_abelian}), this may also be seen as part of the classical Coulomb Gas heuristics (e.g. \cite{NieKno_potts,Nien_Coulomb,DiFSalZub_coulomb}).

-The (somewhat stronger) variational form of the statement we shall derive here consists in estimating $\log(\Mon_M(b,w)/\Mon_M(b',w))$ within $O(|b-w|^{-1-\eps})$ for $b',b$ black vertices on the same face of $M$ (or similar quantities for higher order correlations).
+The (somewhat stronger) variational form of the statement we shall prove here consists in estimating $\log(\Mon_M(b,w)/\Mon_M(b',w))$ within $O(|b-w|^{-1-\eps})$ for $b',b$ black vertices on the same face of $M$ (or similar quantities for correlations with $2n$ monomers), as we did for electric correlators (Proposition \ref{Prop:electrsmalls}).

+The analysis (estimates and local computations near singularities) is rather involved (and tedious) and will be carried out in details in Section \ref{subsec:monopair} in the (classical) case of $p=1$ pair of monomers (Proposition \ref{Prop:FS}).
+In Section \ref{subsec:generalmono}, we simply explain what are the modifications needed for the general case (Theorem \ref{Thm:FS}).